Schools

 Notification

-If the petition is denied for SEVP certification, the desginated school officials listed on the school's Form I-17 will receive an email from SEVP that will detail the reasons for the denial and will indicate if the school can appeal the denial and the process for doing so.
+If the petition is denied for SEVP certification, school officials listed on the school's Form I-17 will receive an email from SEVP that will detail the reasons for the denial and will indicate if the school can appeal the denial and the process for doing so.

 Was This Helpful?